chriskiehl/re-wx/README.md

     app.MainLoop()
 ```

-Here we've setup a Component which keeps track of the current time and displays that time nice and bold in the center of our frame.
+Here we've setup a Component which keeps track of the current time and displays it nice and bold in the center of our frame.

 There's lot going on here, so we'll take if from the top!

 You define your own components by inheriting from `rewx.Component`.
 This gives you access to all the lifecycle and state management options provided by the base class.
+You can checkout the [Main Concepts](https://github.com/chriskiehl/re-wx/blob/main/docs/main-concepts.md) for the full details of the life cycle methods.

 Components have a few notable methods: